Join us for a FREE summer program at your school library!

 Set off on an adventure in books and create with visiting artists and special guests!
 SummerREADS is an opportunity for students and families to increase time spent reading and provide access to books and literacy-based activities in their own neighborhoods over the summer by utilizing eleven state-of-the-art school libraries renovated as part of the Baltimore Elementary and Middle School Library Project.

-Enjoy hands-on storytelling with help from special guests, including Art with a Heart, Maryland SPCA, The Maryland Zoo in Baltimore, and The National Aquarium.
+Enjoy hands-on storytelling with help from special guests, including Art with a Heart, Maryland SPCA, The National Aquarium, and Port Discovery!

-Parents and families are welcome to stay for the duration of the program however they are not required to do so.
-Pre-registration is encouraged.
-Daily on-site registration will be available for families who wish to drop their children off if space allows.
+Parents and families are welcome to stay for the duration of the program; however, they are not required to do so.
+Pre-registration is strongly encouraged.
+Daily on-site registration will be available if space allows.